ChenHe-InfoViz/CO2-Explorer/README.md

 # CO2 Explorer

-This CO2 Explorer has
+This CO2 Explorer consists of

-- a line chart and a map for exploring various countries' CO2 emission values during 1960 and 2013.
+- a line chart and a map for exploring various countries' CO2 emission values during 1960 and 2013;

 - a note component for users to share their discoveries.